fabri1983/titan256c/README.md

 **Work In Progress.
 Only tested with Blastem and Nuked-MD.**

-For convenience test you can directly try the last compiled rom `titan256c_rom.bin`.
+For convenience testing you can directly try the last compiled rom [titan256c_rom.bin](titan256c_rom.bin?raw=true "titan256c_rom.bin").

 ### 4 Approaches: